matn7/CS-Notes/src/main/java/spring/README.md

 @NotBlank(message = "*First Name: cannot be blank")

 - Annotation starts with `@` which signals to the compiler that this is annotation.
-- Java annotations can have elements (message here) for whic you can set values Element is like an attribute parameter.
+- Java annotations can have elements (message here) for which you can set values Element is like an attribute parameter.
 - Java annotations are typically used to provide:
     - Compiler instructions
     - Build time instructions